adam-singer/hop_runner.dart/README.md

 $ hop [<hop-options>] <task-lib> [<args>]
 ```

-`<task-lib>` can be a pub repository, git repository or local path.
+`<task-lib>` can be a pub repository, hosted or git repository or local path.

 ## Chained Usage
 You can also chain task calls separated by comma.